Containerisation using Apptainer¶

 - Exit the sandbox container.

-- Build the image from the resultant definition file as per the instructions above.
+- Build the image from the resultant definition file according to the instructions above.

 Build Apptainer images from Podman or Docker images¶

-Apptainer sif images can be built directly from existing OCI Podman or Docker image files, so long as these are “saved”
+Apptainer sif images can be built directly from existing OCI Podman or Docker image files, when these are "saved"

 Note